-- 1. Press Bake. - appears in the display. - Within 5 seconds, press or .
+- Press Bake. - appears in the display. - 2.
+Within 5 seconds, press or .
 The display will show 350°F (177°C).
 The temperature can then be adjusted in 5°F (1°C) increments. - 3.
-When a key is released, the oven will begin heating to the selected temperature.
-When the oven reaches the set temperature, the preheat indicator light will turn off and the control will beep three times. - 4.
+When a key is released, the bake indicator light turns on and the oven will heat to the selected temperature.
+When the oven reaches the set temperature, the control will beep once indicating the oven is finished preheating.
+During bake, the indicator light will cycle on and off as the oven maintains the set temperature. - 4.
 To cancel the baking function, press OFF.